MetinArsu/MetinArsu/README.md

 Junior Fullstack Web Developer (MERN)
 -------------------------------------

-I am in the final stretch of my Web Developement course (Backend Module) at the Digital Career Institute.
+I am in the final stretch of my Web Developement course at the Digital Career Institute.

 * 🌍  I'm based in Hamburg, Germany
 * ✉️  You can contact me at [mmarsu@outlook.de](mailto:mmarsu@outlook.de)